arunbasilpaul/sta_analysis_alarm_clock/README.md

 route_design -directive Explore
 phys_opt_design -directive AggressiveExplore

+## Conclusion
+The timing report noted a significant change in the timings in the pblock stage; however, the constraints were too stringent and had to be relaxed for proper functioning of the application.
 ## 5. Floorplan only when needed (when routing dominates)
 If the path delay is mostly routing, keep related logic close create_pblock p_datapath